ewanmthompson/migrate-data/README.md

 To test, I simply ran the program and resolved any processing errors until I got a clean run.
 I used the intregrated debugger in Visual Studio Code to step through the code to diagnose any problems.

-Once I got a clean run I checked that the record count was correct.
-I checked then a sample of records from the beginning, middle and end of the customer datasets to ensure records looked correct and data was merged correctly and was in alignment.
+Once I got a clean run I checked that the record count was correct using MongoDB Compass.
+I then checked a sample of records from the beginning, middle and end of the customer datasets to ensure records looked correct and data was merged correctly and was in alignment.

 I then ran a number of tests to check the optimum level of parallelism.
 On my machine, 150 records per batch is a sweet spot.